Tips for mastering Magikarp Jump, the next Pokémon masterpiece

 Ignore the health risks of drinking soda

-The Internet wants to make you think that soda is bad.
+The internet wants to make you think that soda is bad.
 The truth is, your Magikarp loves soda, and you should feed it some if you want to be a true Magikarp master.

 Be sure to give your Magikarp lots of praise